Microneedling and Vitamin C – what's the deal?

 - Start with a milder formulation.

-- Use a lower concentration initially.
+- Use a lower concentration at first.

 - Apply every other day until the skin feels stable.